LMQFormer: A Laplace-Prior-Guided Mask Query Transformer for Lightweight Snow Removal: Introduction

 With this lightweight design, our LMQFormer attains the state-of-the-art visual performance with the smallest parameter size, as demonstrated in Fig. \ref{Figure1}(d)(e).
 The main contributions are summarized as follows:

-\begin{itemize} \item We propose a Laplace-VQVAE to generate a coarse mask as prior of snow areas.
-The effectiveness and low entropy with Laplace Prior and inspire us to design a lightweight snow removal network without training on masks.
+\begin{itemize} \item We propose a Laplace-VQVAE sub-network to generate a coarse mask as the prior of snow areas.
+The effectiveness and low entropy of this Laplace prior inspire us to design a lightweight network without training on masks.

-\item We design an MQFormer to recover clean images under diversified snow patterns.
-The extensive snow features are processed with an efficient framework consisting of parallel transformer and convolutional encoders as well as a hybrid decoder.
-A DMQA network is also developed to concentrate on snow areas during processing.
+\item We design an MQFormer sub-network with DMQA modules for snow removal.
+The DMQA module employs duplicated mask queries to effectively combine the coarse mask, thus the MQFormer can focus on snow areas and avoid over-enhancement on other regions.

-\item We propose an overall LMQFormer network for lightweight snow removal.
-Our LMQFormer achieves the state-of-the-art quality in popular snow removal datasets with the fastest processing speed and robust generalization performance. \end{itemize}
+\item Extensive experiments on popular benchmarks demonstrate that the proposed LMQFormer network has superior performance and high robustness.
+Our method also outperforms most state-of-the-arts in terms of processing speed.